 (hye'' droe mor' fone)

-Hydromorphone may be habit forming, especially with prolonged use.
-Take hydromorphone exactly as directed.
-Do not take more of it, take it more often, or take it in a different way than directed by your doctor.
-While you are taking hydromorphone, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
+Hydromorphone rectal may be habit forming, especially with prolonged use.
+Use hydromorphone rectal exactly as directed.
+Do not use a larger dose, use it more often, or use it for a longer period of time or in a different way than prescribed by your doctor.
+While you are using hydromorphone rectal, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or if you have or have ever had depression or another mental illness.
-There is a greater risk that you will overuse hydromorphone if you have or have ever had any of these conditions.
+There is a greater risk that you will overuse hydromorphone rectal if you have or have ever had any of these conditions.
 Talk to your health care provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.

-Talk to your doctor about the risks of taking hydromorphone.
+Talk to your doctor about the risks of using hydromorphone rectal.

 WHY is this medicine prescribed?